 - 1. For homework I assume that you will be working together on the homework problems.
 I consider the homework assignments as a pedagogical tool one for you to learn, apply, and expand upon the techniques studied in class.
 The effort of learning the material from the homework is your own responsibility.
-Thus, you can work together with others in the class on the homework, you can ask tutors or other instructors for help, but should write up your own solutions so that you can learn it better and so that you will know how to approach the problems on the quizzes and exams.
-You should indicate on the assignment which problems you had help with and from whom (instructor, tutor, etc.) - 2.
+Thus, you can work together on the homework, but should write up your own solutions so that you can learn it better and so that you will know how to approach the problems on the quizzes and exams. - 2.
 For quizzes and exams, you are not allowed to work together.
-The quizzes and exams are closed book and you are only allowed to use a calculator (specifically one that is not associated with any type of portable communication device) and the instructor provided equation sheet.
+The quizzes and exams are closed book, and you are only allowed to use a calculator (specifically one that is not associated with any type of portable communication device) and the instructor provided equation sheet.